The BSNL Story: Growth, Downfall & Revival

 Bureaucratic Function

-Slow decision-making and a lot of red tapes plagued the PSU.
+Slow decision-making and a lot of red tape plagued the PSU.
 It eventually resulted in the company not being able to compete with private player competitors.
 Opposition from unions, failure to update equipment quickly, and repeated and unchecked government interference also played a significant role in BSNL’s decline.

 High Employee Cost